devluxor/buzzle/README.md

 ## How to run the application

-On the terminal, inside the folder on which the contents of the folder `buzzle` have been loaded, run `bundle install` to install all the Gem dependencies:
+On the terminal, inside the directory on which the contents of the folder `buzzle` have been loaded, run `bundle install` to install all the Gem dependencies:

 ```bash
 $ bundle install